Prepare to Apply

 UGRA Info Session Recording

-Watch the Powerpoint presentation with recorded audio below for some tips about preparing a strong application for an Undergraduate Research Award:
+Watch the video below for some tips about preparing a strong application for an Undergraduate Research Award.

-- Read all pages of the UGRA website, and be sure to watch the recorded powerpoint above.
+- Read all pages of the UGRA website, and be sure to watch the Info Session video above.

 - If you're just getting started in research, identify a mentor to guide your project.